France's Credit Agricole makes $875 million buyout offer for Italy's Creval

 PARIS/MILAN (Reuters) - France’s Credit Agricole offered to buy third-tier Italian lender Creval for 737 million euros ($875 million) on Monday, as a wave of consolidation sweeps Italy’s banking sector.

-France’s No.2 bank had been considering expanding in Italy, its second biggest market, and Creval and larger rival Banco BPM had both been tipped as potential targets.
+France’s No.2 bank had been considering expanding in Italy, its second biggest market, and both Creval and larger rival Banco BPM had been tipped as possible targets.

-The buyout offer is expected to be launched in March or April and is subject to a two-thirds minimum acceptance threshold by Creval shareholders.
+The buyout offer is expected to be launched by April and is subject to a two-thirds minimum acceptance threshold by Creval shareholders.

 Credit Agricole Italia had held preliminary talks with Banco BPM, Italy’s No.3 bank and a long-standing commercial partner, but they stalled, sources have said.